 As a parent, you hope you’ll never need to use CPR or first aid.
-But the scary truth is that if your baby chokes, or suffers a trauma like drowning or an electrical shock that knocks him unconscious, you'll want to be prepared and know what to do, rather than rely on the availability of a knowledgeable stranger while you wait out the ambulance.
+But the scary truth is that if your baby chokes, or suffers a trauma like drowning or an electrical shock that knocks him unconscious, you'll want to be prepared and know what to do, rather than rely on the availability of a knowledgeable stranger while you wait for the ambulance.

 Red Cross — Locations Vary

 Not just for healthcare professionals, Red Cross trains more than 9 million Americans each year.
 Sign up for an adult and pediatric first aid and CPR class near you via the agency’s website or by calling 1-800-REDCROSS.
-As there is lots of information to cover, these classes might run up to 6 hours, but there’s also an option to first complete part of the lesson online, prior to attending the class.
-This cuts actual class time down to approximately 2 hours.
+As there is lots of information to cover, these classes might run up to six hours, but there’s also an option to first complete part of the lesson online, prior to attending the class.
+This cuts actual class time down to approximately two hours.

 American Heart Association — Locations Vary

 This organization wrote the book on CPR and first aid, literally.
 While it offers online learning, classroom experience is preferable for first-timers.
 Find a class near you via the website.
-If you only need CPR training, look for the Family & Friends class, which will include adult and pediatric CPR and lasts about 1.5 hours.
+If you only need CPR training, look for the Family & Friends class, which includes adult and pediatric CPR and lasts about 1.5 hours.
 For a more comprehensive class that includes pediatric CPR and first-aid training, select the 7-hour-long Heartsaver Pediatric First Aid CPR.

 RELATED: Baby Safety: Top NYC Babyproofing Companies